DevTheKar/cop6611-xv6/README.md

 1. **Part A: Pointer Dereference**
    Modification of xv6's virtual memory layout to leave the first three pages unmapped and handle null pointer dereferences effectively.

 2. **Part C: CPU Scheduling**
-   Implementation of additional scheduling algorithms—First-Come, First-Serve (FCFS) and Priority-Based Scheduling (PBS)—and enhancements for process management and statistics reporting.
+   Implementation of First-Come, First-Serve (FCFS) and Priority-Based Scheduling (PBS) algorithms, with reporting of average wait and turnaround times for processes.

 ---